Pistos/better-benchmark/README.md

     W: 88.0
     The difference (-13.5%) IS statistically significant.

-This means that the results permit us to conclude that the U2 performs 13.5% faster than U1.
+This means that the results permit us to conclude that U2 performed 13.5% faster than U1.

 ### Example 2